UltraMessaging/smx_perf/README.md

 ...
 ````

-Choose two CPU numbers on the same NUMA node as your time-critical
+Choose two CPU numbers on the same NUMA node for your time-critical
 CPUs.
-Choose another CPU in the same NUMA node as a non-time-critical CPU.
+Choose another CPU in the same NUMA node for your non-time-critical CPU.

 For our testing, we chose CPUs 5 and 7 for time-critical,
 and CPU 1 for the non-time-critical.